-I am so happy with these cards that I didn’t want to really let them go, so I have scanned them at high resolution so that I can do other things with them later.
+I am so happy with these cards that I didn’t really want to let them go, so I have scanned them at high resolution, allowing me to do other things with them later.
 I’m not exactly sure what that will be yet, but I’ve got ideas percolating and time will tell which ones really work out.
 At any rate, I’ll start with sharing them here, along with the scripture that inspired them below.

 And he said to me, “Son of man, eat what is before you, eat this scroll; then go and speak to the people of Israel.”
 So I opened my mouth, and he gave me the scroll to eat.